 The Malampaya deep-water gas-to-power project signalled the birth of the natural gas industry in the Philippines.
-The project is benefiting the country in many ways: it delivers a more stable supply of cleaner energy from an indigenous resource, reduces oil imports and meets up to 30% of the country’s energy requirements.
+The project has benefited the country in many ways: delivering a more stable supply of cleaner energy from an indigenous resource, reducing oil imports and providing up to 30% of the country’s energy requirements.
 Phases 2 and 3 are expected to sustain the level of gas production for the coming years, maintaining national energy security.

 |Location:||Offshore Palawan, Philippines|

 ||Wells are in 820 metres (2,690 feet) of water depth and the reservoir is 2,990 metres below sea level.

 |Interests:||Shell Philippines Exploration B.V.
 45% (Shell-operated), Chevron 45%,